wavesoft/jbb/doc/bundle.json.md

         // Specify the loader class that is capapble of loading the resources
         // in this group.
         //
-        // This key is profile-specific, therefore you will need to the jbb
+        // This key is profile-specific, therefore you should refer to the
-        // profile for more details.
+        // appropriate jbb profile documentation for more details.
         //
         "THREE.JSONLoader": {